hashicorp/katakoda/consul-terraform-sync-intro/intro.md

 Specifically, you will:

-- Deploy a contanierized Consul datacenter with Docker
+- Deploy a containerized Consul datacenter with Docker
 - Check the health of the datacenter nodes and services
 - Install Consul-Terraform-Sync
 - Configure Consul-Terraform-Sync